4 min read

 All our sites are in prime positions, within easy reach of campus - whether that's in the city centre, close to Newcastle's restaurants and shops, or the artsy Ouseburn area that's popular with students for its culture and live music.

-Great public transport links mean they're never far from University facilities, too, with easy access to Newcastle’s Central Station and bus interchanges, making visiting home quick and fuss-free.
-The Metro system also stretches from multiple stations in the city centre to the beach, countryside, and Newcastle International Airport
+Great public transport links mean students are never far from University facilities, too, with easy access to Newcastle’s Central Station and bus interchanges, making visiting home quick and fuss-free.
+The Metro system also stretches from multiple stations in the city centre to the coast, countryside, and Newcastle International Airport

 How much does student accommodation cost?